HyperviewHQ/hyperview_docs/README.md

 make site
 ```

-* To browse the site on your machine
+* To browse the site on your machine, you need to have [Docker](https://docs.docker.com/get-docker/) installed.

 ```console
 # To build the local docker container